MarcelvanderPoel/ud120-projects/final_project/README.md

 I used SelectKBest to determine the most powerfull features for classifying.
 I left out the feature email_address since it can't be converted to a float.
+I made the assumption that POI share fraud related information more between themselves then with non-POI and that this could show through the relative portion of mail they send and receive from other POI.
+I created four additional features, from which from_poi_perc as a high score.
+I dropped from_to_add, since it is an addition of two fields of which one is from_poi_perc.

 <table class="tg">
   <tr>